orta/pragmatic-testing/chapters/behavior_testing.md

 ### Behaviour  Driven Development

-Behaviour Driven Development (BDD) is something that grew out of Test Driven Development.
+Behaviour Driven Development (BDD) is something that grew out of Test Driven Development (TDD).
 TDD is a practice and BDD expands on it, but only really is about trying to provide a consistent vocabulary for how tests are described.

-This is easier when you compare the same tests, so lets take some tests from the Swift Package Manager [ModuleTests.swift](https://github.com/apple/swift-package-manager/blob/5040f9ebe6686e7f07be6fbae50dcf942584902c/Tests/Transmute/ModuleTests.swift#L35)
+This is easier to think about when you compare the same tests wrote in both XCTest ( which has it's own structure for writing tests) and move towards a BDD appraoch.
+So lets take some tests from the Swift Package Manager [ModuleTests.swift](https://github.com/apple/swift-package-manager/blob/5040f9ebe6686e7f07be6fbae50dcf942584902c/Tests/Transmute/ModuleTests.swift#L35) which uses plain old XCTest.

 ```swift
 class ModuleTests: XCTestCase {